Syrian Civil War Fast Facts

 August 30, 2013 - US Secretary of State John Kerry says that US intelligence information has found that 1,429 people were killed in last week's chemical weapons attack in Syria, including at least 426 children.

-August 31, 2013 - US President Barack Obama gives a speech asking Congress to authorize military action against Syria.
+August 31, 2013 - President Obama gives a speech asking Congress to authorize military action against Syria.

-September 10, 2013 - In a speech before the US public, President Obama says he will not "put American boots on the ground in Syria," but does not rule out other military options.
+September 10, 2013 - In a speech, President Obama says he will not "put American boots on the ground in Syria," but does not rule out other military options.

 September 14, 2013 - The US and Russia agree to a plan to eliminate chemical weapons in Syria.